fss1/ntp_checker/README.md

 + For single statistics, span 1, height 0 works provided the pre and post description is short and provides a minimal area
 + Metrics now allow 'ALIAS BY' instead of using the tag value to label the server
 + Change admin password and create a view only user, timewatch.
 Grafana Admin -> Global Users -> Create User (and Edit admin account)

+**NTP offset for Singlestat**

+Within Grafana -> Add Panel -> Single stat -> Options it is possible to define colours to value ranges and a value to text mapping.
+Use last value to provide a current condition.
+SELECT last(value) FROME poffset WHERE server = ref_server GROUP BY time($interval) server
+The ntp_offset is made always positive and added to the timewatch database as a separate row, poffset.
+Suggested thresholds are set as 0,0.3,0.5 Colors as Green, Orange and Red.
+Exception cases exist that can be identified by using text mapping for specific values.
+If no response from the server is found then the offset is set to 666.
+If the leap indicator bit is set then the offset is set to 667.
+The value 666 is mapped to display 'Not Available'
+The value 667 is mapped to display 'LI Set'

+**Max Positive V Negative Offset**

+Another graph of max positive and negative offset was considered.
+Additional entries were made in the database for measurement 'maxoffset' to provide 'maxpos_server' and 'maxneg_server' offset values each time the script is run.
+This is taken from the internal server pool and excludes external references.

 #### Timewatch server administration
 The timewatch script is running on a VM with only 1G of RAM.
 The build script adds `sar` but this is not enabled.